gsarjeant/subculture-of-one/content/forest/another-time.md

 \* we weren't English majors

 One night, 7 or 8 of us were gathered.
 There was chemistry going on.
-After a couple hours, I revealed my intention to dye my "N" purple, and everyone was eager to help.
+After a couple hours, I revealed my intention to dye my "N" purple and everyone was eager to help.
 We knew that I probably needed to bleach my hair first before a color would take, so we figured we could take care of that and then I could figure out the purple part later.
 I headed over to the tub to get ready for the bleaching while someone else went to get the bleaching agent.

 From the laundry room.